Filter Ferret

 W × H × D16 × 1.5 × 10 in

-Bathroom floating shelves need three things: enough depth for toiletries and folded hand towels, a finish that tolerates humidity, and a capacity that handles bathroom essentials without requiring stud mounting (since bathroom walls often have plumbing behind them that makes stud-finding unreliable).
+Three things bathroom shelves need: depth for toiletries and folded towels, a finish that tolerates humidity, and enough capacity without stud mounting (bathroom walls often have plumbing behind them, making stud-finding unreliable).

-The QEEIG checks these boxes at a budget price.
-Ten inches of depth fits a folded hand towel, a soap dispenser, and a small plant or candle side by side.
-The 22 lb capacity with included drywall anchors handles bathroom essentials — a stack of hand towels (1-2 lbs), toiletries (2-4 lbs), and a small decorative item (1-3 lbs) comes to about 4-9 lbs total, well within safe drywall limits.
+The QEEIG checks all three at a budget price.
+10 inches deep — fits a folded hand towel, soap dispenser, and a small plant or candle side by side.
+At 22 lbs, bathroom essentials (hand towels: 1-2 lbs, toiletries: 2-4 lbs, small decor: 1-3 lbs) total about 4-9 lbs.
+Well within safe drywall limits.

-Sold in sets of 2, you can stack one above the toilet for towels and one by the mirror for daily-use items.
+Sold in sets of 2.
+Stack one above the toilet for towels, one by the mirror for daily items.

-Who it's for: Bathroom storage on a budget.
+Who it's for: You need bathroom storage and you don't want to spend a lot.
 The 10-inch depth and farmhouse style work above toilets, beside mirrors, and in powder rooms.
-The set-of-2 pricing makes a matched bathroom shelving setup affordable.
+Set-of-2 pricing keeps a matched setup affordable.

-Watch out for: MDF is less moisture-resistant than solid or paulownia wood — avoid placing directly above a shower where steam concentrates.
-At 22 lbs capacity, these are for bathroom essentials only.
-Don't load them with heavy items just because they're deep enough to fit them.
+Watch out for: MDF is less moisture-resistant than solid or paulownia wood — don't mount directly above a shower where steam concentrates.
+22 lbs means bathroom essentials only.
+Don't load heavy items just because they physically fit.

 BAYKA Floating Shelf — Best Budget